 To learn more about other Better Buildings partners and solutions in Virginia and other states involved in the Better Buildings Initiative, check out the Better Buildings Partner map.

-Arlington County, a participant in DOE’s Commercial Property Assessed Clean Energy (C-PACE) Working Group, is working with DOE support to learn about, launch, and refine C-PACE financing programs.
+Arlington County, a partner in DOE’s Commercial Property Assessed Clean Energy (C-PACE) Working Group, is working with DOE support to learn about, launch, and refine C-PACE financing programs.
 Launched in 2018, the goal of these efforts is to stimulate $60 million in C-PACE investments in energy efficiency and renewable energy building upgrades by 2022.
 For more information, see the C-PACE Working Group.

 Publications, Resources, Helpful Links